adhamhaddad/bhi47a-project/README.md

 3. `api/home`
 4. `api/contact`
 5. `api/about`

-### Functionality
-- user can query endpoint using various params and queries to retrieve an image with a specified height and width.
-- The default height and width is set to 200px.
-- All images requested will be saved to thumb folder.

 ### Code Styles
 This project uses `eslint` and `prettier`. all configurations for this project inside `package.json` file.